 To become a Registered Investment Advisor (RIA), you must pass the Series 65 exam.
 This test covers laws, regulations, and ethics around investment advising, including federal securities laws.
 It is required by most states.

 The exam has 130 questions and lasts 180 minutes.
 You need at least a score of 94 out of 130 to pass.
-The exam assesses the candidate's financial knowledge, ensuring they are well-versed in investment advice and regulatory requirements.
+The exam tests the candidate's financial knowledge across investment advice and regulatory requirements.

 Studying for the Series 65 helps you understand the basics of financial planning, portfolio management strategies, and fiduciary responsibilities.
 Many people use study guides or take classes to prepare.